types

 Bases: DataClass

-Container to hold the response from an Embedder model.
-Only Per-batch.
+Container to hold the response from an Embedder datacomponent for a single batch of input.

 Data standard for Embedder model output to interact with other components.
 Batch processing is often available, thus we need a list of Embedding objects.